c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 **How about some time series analysis now?**

 To perform time series analysis, we'll do the following:
-* Convert the `time` field to a proper timeseries type.
+* Convert the `time` field to a proper timedate type.
 * Add time frames for week,  month number and month name